 The only way to find out if someone has been exposed to too much lead is by a blood test.
 All children should be tested for lead at ages one and two.
 Your healthcare provider may advise you to have your children tested more often.

-See our Lead Resource Guide for information and resources about protecting children from lead, lead-safe work practices, essential maintenance practices requirements for landlords, guidelines for blood lead screening for health care providers, and more.
+Our Lead Resource Guide provides information and resources about protecting children from lead, lead-safe work practices, essential maintenance practices requirements for landlords, guidelines for blood lead screening for health care providers, and more.

 The US Environmental Protection Agency has additional resources about lead in New England.